FedLine Advantage® Hardware and Software Requirements

-- Microsoft Internet Explorer® 11 is required for accessing FedLine Advantage.
-Other browsers (e.g., Microsoft Edge, Google ChromeTM, Mozilla® Firefox®) and other versions of Internet Explorer are not supported for use with FedLine Advantage.
+- Microsoft Edge®, Google ChromeTM and Microsoft Internet Explorer® 11 are supported for accessing FedLine Advantage.
+Other browsers (e.g., Mozilla® Firefox®, Safari, Opera) and other versions of Internet Explorer are not supported for use with FedLine Advantage.

-- Subscribers who are issued FedLine® security tokens must have the latest version of the Federal Reserve Bank-supplied FedLine security token client software installed.
+- Subscribers must have the latest versions of the Federal Reserve Bank-supplied FedLine security token client software and FedLine Advantage Connection Utility installed.
 More information on FedLine security tokens can be found in our FedLine Security Token FAQs.

 - Any PC used to access a FedLine Solution must meet the hardware requirements established by Microsoft for the selected operating system.
 Please note that the Federal Reserve Banks do not provide support for thin-client environments.

 - Ethernet network adapter

 - The following software is required for FedLine Advantage Subscribers: